MAG Aerospace: History

 In 2018, former Army Chief of Staff General Peter Schoomaker joined MAG Aerospace's board of directors.

+In 2019, General (Ret.)
+Charles R. Holland joined MAG Aerospace's board of directors.

+In 2019, Major General (Ret.)
+Tim Crosby joined MAG Aerospace's board of directors.

+In 2023, General (Ret.)
+Stephen J. Townsend has joined the company Advisory Board.

+In 2024, Vice Admiral (Ret’d) Paul Maddison RCN to joined MAG's Advisory Board.

 As of May 2019, MAG Aerospace continues to help the U.S. military fight the Taliban in Afghanistan as part of Task Force ODIN under the Army’s Medium Altitude Reconnaissance and Surveillance System (MARSS) program.

 In 2021, the United Nations peacekeeping mission in Mali contracted US-based MAG Aerospace to provide fixed wing intelligence, surveillance and reconnaissance aircraft.
 They will use Cessna 208 aircraft to meet the UN requirements.

 In 2023, MAG Aerospace and SAS, an analytics company, announced a partnership after receiving $900 million contract from the U.S. Space Force.
 The two companies will help the Space Force analyze data from their radars and sensors.
 MAG was one of 18 other companies to be chosen for the Space Force contract.

-MAG Aerospace and Zapata AI, a generative intelligence provider, announced a partnership in October 2024 to build an airborne surveillance platform.

 In April 2025, the company partnered with Parallel Flight Technologies, a company focused on hybrid-propulsion drone technology, to advance drone-based defense solutions and other response operations.
 In the same month, MAG did a series of tests with Gogo Business Aviation using their electronically steered antenna (ESA).

 Acquisitions

-The company acquired BOSH Global Services in 2015, followed by Dover Vantage, a remote services company, in 2016.
+The company acquired BOSH Global Services in August 2015, followed by Dover Vantage, a remote services company, in 2016.
 In 2017, it purchased Avenge, a company specializing in manned ISR training and operations.

-In 2018, it acquired the southern Maryland defense contractor Ausley Associates, as well as Avenge Inc. and North American Surveillance Systems Inc.
+In June 2018, the company purchased Florida-based North American Surveillance Systems Inc (NASS).
+In August of that year, the company acquired the southern Maryland defense contractor Ausley Associates.